@@ -3,45 +3,208 @@ title: On Chromebooks

 instead.

-* **Keyboard**: the Chromebook has a keyboard that closely resembles an Apple
+* * *Keyboard**: the Chromebook has a keyboard that closely resembles an Apple

-keyboard, and its hard to describe exactly why, but the feedback just makes it
+keyboard, and it’ s hard to describe exactly why, but the feedback just makes it

 feel *nicer* to type on than the one on my Dell laptop.
 Also, the search key